mkamri/notes/javascript/vanilla-js-resources.md

 [Explaining JS's Prototype Like You're Five - dev.to](https://dev.to/codesmith_staff/explain-javascripts-prototype-chain-like-im-five-51p): Description in the title.
 I've spent a good couple of hours trying to figure out the prototype chain, and this was the resource that finally did it for me.

 ## Asynchronous Coding
-[Understanding JavaScript Callbacks - All Things JavaScript](https://www.youtube.com/watch?v=Nau-iEEgEoM): A great resource explaining callbacks and their various forms and uses.
+[Understanding JavaScript Callbacks - All Things JavaScript](https://www.youtube.com/watch?v=Nau-iEEgEoM): A great video explaining callbacks and their various forms and uses.

+[What the heck is a callback? - Codeburst](https://codeburst.io/javascript-what-the-heck-is-a-callback-aba4da2deced): Explains callbacks in plain English with clear examples.

 ## Working with API's